shui-han/Donut_Exp/README.md

 **** Instructions about running the project.

 ** Downloading project
-Option 1: clone the repository so that you can updates about changes in the code Cloning steps are provided at: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+Option 1: clone the repository so that you can get updates about changes in the code Cloning steps are provided at: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository